Learning how not to become obese

 Without examination, how could we learn from our errors?
 It takes a long time to learn life’s lessons.
 As long as you keep examining, please be patient with yourself.
 Taking on new knowledge should end only when we do.

-The most effective and efficient way to keep learning how to lose weight is to let others help us.
+The most effective and efficient way to keep learning about the best way to lose weight is to let others help us.

 It's always faster and usually much less painful to learn from the mistakes and successes of others than to learn from our own, isn't it?